 How many fixtures will you need, and what lengths?

 If you will need multiple fixtures, considerable purchasing linkable models that can be powered and controlled from a single source.

-Do you want plug-in fixtures that can be easily installed and removed, or direct wire fixtures that are more complex to install, but can be powered and operated from a single light switch?
+Do you want plug-in fixtures that can be easily installed and removed or direct wire fixtures that are more complex to install, but can be powered and operated by a single light switch?

 Select your favorite color temperature (2700K-3000K, or 5000K) and stay consistent with it throughout your kitchen.

 Look for fixtures with at least 80 CRI, but 90+ is ideal.

 For maximum lighting quality that you can see and feel, look for fixtures with high color saturation.